AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

 ### Allocate and write malicious code

+First, the dos_head pointer is assigned to the DOS header of the executable file, which is the first part of the PE file and contains legacy DOS-related information.
+This is done by casting the base address of the loaded file in memory (EvilImage) to a PIMAGE_DOS_HEADER type.
+Next, the code calculates the address of the NT headers by adding the offset stored in the e_lfanew field of the DOS header to the base address of the file.
+This offset indicates where the NT headers begin.
+The NT headers contain essential information about the PE file, such as the PE signature, file header, and optional header, which includes various data directories.
-As usual, to allocate memory in the target process we use VirtualAllocEx(), so to understand the Writing of the code in the allocated memory.
+As usual, to allocate memory in the target process we use VirtualAllocEx().

 ```cpp
     PIMAGE_DOS_HEADER dos_head = (PIMAGE_DOS_HEADER)EvilImage;